ivanpaulovich/event-sourcing-castanha/README.md

 #### How to the Consumer API

-1. At `source\MyAccountBalanceAPI\MyAccountAPI.Consumer.Infrastructure` folder update the appsettings.json with the appropriate connections strings or leave if you are using the default `./up-kafka-mongodb.sh` script:
+1. At `source\MyAccountBalanceAPI\MyAccountAPI.Consumer.Infrastructure` folder, update the appsettings.json with the appropriate connections strings or leave if you are with the default values:
 ```
 {
   "MongoDB": {